 - Among the architects of Australia’s Roadmap for Hearing Health.

 Before joining the Deafness Forum in 2012, Steve headed corporate relations and marketing for the peak bodies representing the road freight sector and the engineering profession; and was government liaison for the Australian Broadcasting Corporation TV Marketing.
 He was a journalist and presenter for the ABC, and co-winner of a United Nations Association of Australia Media Peace Award.
-Steve has also worked as a supermarket shelf-stacker, a brickworks labourer, cross-country ski instructor, and a long-serving volunteer for Vinnies.
+Steve has also worked as a supermarket shelf-stacker, a brickworks labourer, cross-country ski instructor, and was a long-serving volunteer for Vinnies.

 Get in touch with Steve using this contact form.